With a huge range of insulated jackets to choose from, Patagonia doesn’t make it easy when it comes to choosing only one to buy!

 The 600-fill-power recycled down insulation in the Fiona makes it very warm and comfortable for your time in the wild.

-Patagonia have made these jackets practical and comfortable to wear while still making sure you are as protected as possible from the elements.
+Patagonia has made these jackets practical and comfortable to wear while still making sure you are as protected as possible from the elements.

 Whichever one you choose, you can be confident that you are buying a sustainable, well-made, and high-quality insulated jacket that will last a long time.